2023

 My disagreement: Just because the United States invades another country, doesn’t entitle Russia to do it.
 Two wrongs don’t make a right.
 They’re both wrong.
 Moreover, to excuse Russia’s invasion of Ukraine as a reaction to NATO, strikes me as tantamount to saying that your breaking into your neighbor’s house, killing the owner, abducting his young child, and ransacking and vandalizing the property, is justified because another neighbor of yours bought a gun.
 You may legitimately oppose the other neighbor’s arming himself.
 But it doesn’t justify or excuse your action.
 Indeed, the other neighbor might cite your action as vindicating his need to be armed!

 Thursday, 3-2-2023: I was attending a LearnDesk Zoom orientation just now (LearnDesk is an online platform for teachers, lecturers, and authors), and I suddenly felt very discouraged and depressed.
-My constant campaign to get recognition for my work feels hopeless.
+My constant campaign to get recognition for my writing feels hopeless.
 Nothing I do works, in getting recognition.
 I’m just as unknown as I ever was.
 Realistically, I don’t see anything changing in this way for the rest of my life.
 Perhaps I’ll have better luck posthumously.

 ● Blood in urine, but no discomfort.
 I think I’ve been following insufficiently well the second of the catheterization rules I listed on 11-8-2021, above.